huyq119/qodo-ci/README.md

 # Qodo Cover GitHub Action

+Currently in preview and available for free for a limited time for Python projects.

 Automatically generate and enhance test coverage using AI-powered test generation.
 Qodo Cover analyzes your existing test coverage and intelligently generates additional tests to improve coverage while ensuring high-quality, meaningful test cases.

 ## Features